rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==
+= 0.5.3 =
+* Fixed an issue where responsive videos didn't size properly in Bugsauce theme.
+* Fixed an issue where slider thumbnails behaved unexpectly in Bugsauce theme.
+* Fixed an issue where the active theme was not shown as in use.
+* Fixed an issue where the featured video was not properly set.
+* Changed the screenshots to show more detail.
+* Added reliable theme installation methods.

 = 0.5.2 =
 * Screenshots are now shown on the WordPress plugin page.
 * Updates to the Bugsauce theme.